liferay/liferay-docs/deployment/articles/04-securing-liferay/15-oauth2/03-authorizing-access.markdown

 - `response_type`
 - `client_id`

-To construct a URL for this authorization, therefore, follow this pattern:
+To construct a URL for this authorization, follow this pattern:

     https://[hostname]/o/oauth2/authorize?response_type=code&client_id=[client ID]

 The client ID comes from registering the application.
-It's automatically generated (though you can change it if you edit the application).
+It's automatically generated (you can change it if you edit the application).

 IMPORTANT: Sometimes the phrase "web application" is used loosely, implying applications where the above URL is requested from the web browser directly.
 If